Mother of XXXTentacion's child says rapper's legacy lives on in her baby

 At the time of his death, Onfroy was facing charges of domestic violence from a former girlfriend who said the rapper beat her.
 After his death, lawyers were able to get the charges dropped.

 Sanchez has a tattoo on her neck inscribed with the rapper's real name, Jahseh.
-She says she will make sure her baby knows about his father.
+She said she will make sure her baby knows about his father.

 Copyright 2019 by WPLG Local10.com - All rights reserved.